bodiddlie/bodiddlie.github.io/_posts/2016-06-21-ng-2-toh-with-ngrx-suite.md

 {% endhighlight %}

 Having the actions setup in this way makes it very convenient when we are later building our components.
-By being able to inject them, we can have access to those actions wherever we need them, and can then quickly and easily dispatch them to the store.
+By being able to inject them, we can have access to those actions wherever we need them, and can quickly and easily dispatch them to the store.

 {% highlight javascript %}